dishaRX/RxMobile-Dummy-myntra-node_gql/README.md

   - We have added the forgot password API, if you forgot your password then In this API you will receiver OTP on register email.
 - Reset password API
   - We have added the Reset password API, In which you can enter Received OTP and new password to reset your password.
+- Update User API
+  - We have added the update user API in which user can update there details.
 - Add Address API
   - We have added the Add Address API, In which user will add there product delivery address.
 - Get Address List API